-We randomly chose one person from the comments, and Karen R. is the winner of this month’s issue of HGTV Magazine, an HGTV gray zip-up sweatshirt (size XL) and an HGTV mug.
+We randomly chose one person from the comments, and Amy M. is the winner of a pair of HGTV gardening gloves, plant markers and this month’s issue of HGTV Magazine.
 Congrats!

 Check back next Wednesday to decorate a new space.

 Can you guess which window treatments belong in this outdoor room?

 Type A, B or C in the comments section, and we’ll reveal the answer tomorrow.
 One lucky winner will win a pair of HGTV gardening gloves, plant markers and this month’s issue of HGTV Magazine.
 You don’t have to guess correctly for a chance to win.

 You may only comment once to be considered, and you don’t have to purchase anything to win; a purchase will not increase your chances of winning.
 Odds depend on total number of entries.
 Void where prohibited by law.
 Only open to legal residents of 50 U.S., D.C. or Puerto Rico, and you must be at least 18 years of age to win.
 All entries (comments) must be entered between 10:00 a.m.
 ET on July 9, 2014 and 12:00 p.m.
 ET on July 10, 2014.
 Subject to full official rules.
 By leaving a comment on the blog, you acknowledge your acceptance to the Official Rules.
 ARV of prize: $20.
 Sponsor: Scripps Networks, LLC, d/b/a HGTV, 9721 Sherrill Boulevard, Knoxville, TN 37932.

 It’s no secret that I’m kind of obsessed with freezer paper stencils.
 So far, I’ve created a nautical, anchor-stenciled boat bag and some adorable onesies, but I’m not done yet.
 This week, I’m turning this cute cloud-and-raindrop stencil into a sweet summer dress.